-In the December 2016 issue of BBC Focus magazine, Dr Peter Lovatt, who regularly appears as Dr Dance on BBC Two's Strictly Come Dancing: It takes two, tells us why it's good to get your groove on.
+In issue 301 issue of BBC Focus magazine, Dr Peter Lovatt, who regularly appears as Dr Dance on BBC Two's Strictly Come Dancing: It takes two, tells us why it's good to get your groove on.

 It boosts self-esteem